A Vertically Orientated Dark Matter Halo Marks a Flip of the Galactic Disk: Model results

 \subsection{The best-fitting models}

 To illustrate how well the models match the data, we show the stellar density distribution in the $R_{\rm gc}-z_{\rm gc}$ plane in Fig.\ref{fig:modelSB}.
-The stellar density distributions of the data and model are constructed in the same way.
-We further extract the flattening of the halo stars $q_{\rm star }$ along the iso-density contours of $\log(\rho_{\rm star}) = [-3,-2,-1,0,1,2,3]$ and compare that from the data and the model.
-As shown in Fig.\ref{fig:modelSB}, the model with an underlying DM halo of $q_{ DM} = 0.92$, $p_{\rm DM} = 0.80$ constructed a stellar halo density that matches the data well.
-Variations in DM halo shape yield significant deviations in the stellar density distribution of the orbit superposition model from the actual data, especially the flattening $q_{\rm star}$ at different radii.
-In other words, the density distribution of the halo stars, especially the flattening $q_{\rm star}$ has strong constraints on the shape of the underlying DM halo; our results on the 3D shape of DM halo are highly data-driven.
+The stellar density distributions of the data and model were constructed in the same manner.
+We further extracted the flattening of the halo stars, $q_{\rm star }$, along the iso-density contours of $\log(\rho_{\rm star}) = [-3,-2,-1,0,1,2,3]$ and compared that from the data and the model.
+As is shown in Fig.\ref{fig:modelSB}, the model with an underlying DM halo of $q_{ DM} = 0.92$, $p_{\rm DM} = 0.80$ constructed a stellar halo density that matches the data well.
+Variations in the DM halo shape yield significant deviations in the stellar density distribution of the orbit superposition model from the actual data, especially the flattening $q_{\rm star}$ at different radii.
+In other words, the density distribution of the halo stars, especially the flattening $q_{\rm star}$, places strong constraints on the shape of the underlying DM halo; our results for the 3D shape of DM halo are highly data-driven.